privacy-scaling-explorations/pse.dev/articles/secure-multi-party-computation.md

 These are some MPC projects we're building at [PSE](https://pse.dev/):

 - [mpz](https://github.com/privacy-scaling-explorations/mpz): Collection of multi-party computation libraries written in Rust :crab:.
-- [tls-notary](https://github.com/tlsnotary/tlsn): Data provenance and privacy with secure multi-party computation.
+- [tlsn](https://github.com/tlsnotary/tlsn): Data provenance and privacy with secure multi-party computation.
-- [circom-2-arithc](https://github.com/namnc/circom-2-arithc): Circom to Arithmetic Circuit compiler.
-- [circom-2-arithc-ts](https://github.com/voltrevo/circom-2-arithc-ts): Circom to Arithmetic Circuit compiler TypeScript library.
+- [mpc-framework](https://github.com/voltrevo/circom-2-arithc-ts): Circom to Arithmetic Circuit compiler TypeScript library.

 And this is a great list of software libraries and frameworks to start building: